shupx/swarm_sync_sim/README.en.md

 ## swarm_sync_sim

 ### Introduction
-swarm_sync_sim is a synchronized (lock-stepped) numerical simulation platform for multi-robot swarm system based on ROS.
+swarm_sync_sim is a synchronized (lock-stepped) numerical simulation platform for multi-robot swarm systems based on ROS.
 It provides a **lightweight** (low cpu consumption), **scalable** (multiple seperate nodes) and **fast** (10x acceleration) simulation engine for various kinds of robots including quadrotors, unmannded ground vehicles (UGV), fixed-wing UAVs, and customized models.
-It is suitable for simulating motion planning and control algorithms of multi-robot systems based on ROS, while the code can be directly used in real experiments only with slight modifications.
+It is suitable for simulating motion planning and control algorithms of multi-robot systems based on ROS, while the code can be directly used in real experiments with only slight modifications.

 ### Installation